SHOW HOLDER -- Jennifer Moore

 IMPORTANT -- A list of horses entered in the show is needed for all entrants.
 All lists should have the following information: Your name, your EMCAT#, horses's number, horse's name, breed, gender & make (OFP, CH, OFR,AR, CM, etc.) Horse lists MUST be turned in before you leave the show hall to go home.
 You can either hand PRINT your list or print one from your computer.
 If handwritten, please be neat!

-Once you have your list ready for the show, you will either bring it with you to the show, OR email it to Brad Johnson.
-His email address is email@example.com
+Once you have your list ready for the show, you will either bring it with you to the show, OR email it to me.
+My email address is firstname.lastname@example.org

 If possible, please email a copy of your list BEFORE the show.
 You can always update it while you are at the show if you need to do so.